mamokarz/getting-started/DCF_Demo.md

 Once you have your package ready, it is time to distribute it to the devices.

-If you do not have a Azure Storage account, you may create one following the steps in the [Create a storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?toc=%2Fazure%2Fstorage%2Fblobs%2Ftoc.json&tabs=azure-portal).
+If you do not have an Azure Storage account, you may create one following the steps in the [Create a storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?toc=%2Fazure%2Fstorage%2Fblobs%2Ftoc.json&tabs=azure-portal).

 **Note**: To distribute a package, you need a Azure Blob storage that allows **HTTP** connection, witch means that the option **Secure transfer required** shall be **Disabled**.